thisisnotgcsar/rclone4gdrive/readme.md

 OAuth token management is fully automated.
 The refresh script (`refresh_token.sh`) extracts credentials from your rclone configuration, requests a new access token from Google, and updates the config file safely, with backup and rollback in case of errors.
 Token validity is verified by running a dry-run sync before finalizing changes.

-All scripts are written in Bash for portability.
+All scripts are written in Shell for portability.
 JSON parsing and manipulation are handled with jq.
 The system is designed to ignore Google Docs files during backup, preventing issues with the Linux filesystem.
 All configuration and logs are stored in user directories, requiring no root access and keeping your environment clean and secure.

 ## Customization
 - Edit the systemd unit files in `daemons/` to change sync frequency or behavior